oracle/pgql-lang/pages/pgql-1.1-spec.md

 +--------+
 ```

-This time, `Amy` is not returned since there doesn't exist a path that connects `Amy` to `Amy` that has a length greater than zero.
+This time, `Amy` is not returned since there does not exist a path that connects `Amy` to `Amy` that has a length greater than zero.

 Another example is a query that finds all people that can be reached from `Judith` by following one or more `knows` edges: